-Conducting a SWOT analysis of your business is a lot more fun than it sounds.
-It won’t take much time, and it will help you develop a strong business strategy by making sure you’ve considered all of your business’s strengths and weaknesses, as well as the opportunities and threats it faces in the marketplace.
+The point of a SWOT analysis is to help you develop a strong business strategy by making sure you’ve considered all of your business’s strengths and weaknesses, as well as the opportunities and threats it faces in the marketplace.

 As you might have guessed from that last sentence, S.W.O.T. is an acronym that stands for Strengths, Weaknesses, Opportunities, and Threats.
 A SWOT analysis is an organized list of your business’s greatest strengths, weaknesses, opportunities, and threats.